khalicki/junit-data-table/README.md

 }
 ```

-It's also worth noting that in Kotlin language you don't need write `value` attribute name when other attributes are defined so this test is less verbose.
+It's also worth noting that in Kotlin language you don't need to write `value` attribute name when other attributes are defined so this test is less verbose.

 ```kotlin
 @ParameterizedTest